vivekhaldkarkte/TrafficControl-/README.md

 ## Project Vision

-The goal is to digitize and decentralize urban traffic systems, ensuring safer and more efficient roads by integrating smart contracts with IoT-based sensors and emergency protocols.
+The goal is to digitize and decentralize urban traffic systems, ensuring safer and more efficient roads by integrating smart contracts with IoT-based sensors and emergency protocols

 ## Key Features